joomla-projects/iconfont/README.md

 Copyright (c) 2019 [Kawshar Ahmed](https://github.com/kawshar/)

-Joomla Iconfont is an open-source initiative for Joomla 4 Administrator Template.
+Joomla Iconfont is licensed under the General Public License (GPLv2 or later).
+It is an open-source initiative for Joomla 4 Administrator Template.
 Joomla Iconfont is a single font that offers 426 infinitely scalable vector icons absolutely for free.
-You may download Joomla Iconfont for free from this git repo and use it in any legal personal, organizational or commercial project.
+You may download and use it in any legal personal, organizational or commercial project.
-More precisely, Joomla Iconfont grants you an irrevocable, nonexclusive, worldwide copyright license to download, copy, modify, distribute, perform, and use icons from Joomla Iconfont for free, including for commercial purposes.